Financial Aid

 2. Complete and submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at www.fafsa.ed.gov.
 Bethel’s FAFSA code number is 002338.

-5. Students who have unusual, non-discretionary expenses; whose family experienced a recent loss of income; or who are applying for independent status must submit an appeal form with supporting documentation.
+4. Students who have unusual, non-discretionary expenses; whose family experienced a recent loss of income; or who are applying for independent status must submit an appeal form with supporting documentation.
 Appeal forms are available at cas.bethel.edu/financial-aid/apply/special-circumstances.

-6. The financial aid office will mail students who have been selected for verification a Verification Form that indicates what must be verified along with instructions for how to submit the information.
+5. The financial aid office will mail students who have been selected for verification a Verification Form that indicates what must be verified along with instructions for how to submit the information.
 If selected to verify income, applicants must either utilize the IRS Data Retrieval or request a Tax Return Transcript.

 Bethel’s priority deadline for financial aid applications is April 15 for new students, and May 10 for returning students each year.
 Students who have completed and mailed all the necessary forms by that date will receive first consideration.
-Bethel will continue awarding financial aid funds to students who complete their applications after the priority deadline, but such students may receive diminished financial aid offers.
+Bethel will continue offering financial aid funds to students who complete their applications after the priority deadline, but such students may receive diminished financial aid offers.

 Offers are made for the entire academic year on the assumption that the student will continue to meet the standards for the offer and remain eligible for the spring semester.
 Should a student’s status change, the university will review and adjust the offer.